 Part of the accounting curriculum requirement is a two hour internship.
 Students can do an internship off-campus over the summer months or they can fulfill this requirement right on campus through participating in the Volunteer Income Tax Assistant (VITA) program, which is sponsored by the Internal Revenue Service.
 Students prepare tax returns free of charge for low income, elderly, and disadvantaged individuals using professional tax software.
 (A student receives 1 credit for each year he/she participates in VITA.)

-Students who wish to have a double major in Accounting and Business may accomplish this by taking Business Law I or II (whichever was not already taken as part of the Accounting Major), plus an additional 2 hours of Economics and another 2 hours of either Economics or Business.
+Students who wish to have a double major in Accounting and Business may accomplish this by taking Business Law I or II (whichever was not already taken as part of the Accounting Major), plus an additional 3 hours of Economics and another 3 hours of either Economics or Business courses 200 or above.

 Note that the student pursuing an Accounting Major automatically receives a minor in Business.